WEEKLY READINGS & PRAYERS FOR MEDITATION

 In Our Prayers This Week

-For the Lutz family and all who mourn the death of Herman Lutz.
-For our school and teachers.
+For Sherry Quaresma, recovering from surgery.
+For Shawn and Molly (Leithart) Barnett, newly married.
+For our pastors.
 For Assist Pregnancy Center.
 For the Poe family, serving in Saudi Arabia.
-Sick and infirm: Linda Arquette, Maria Bartee, Priscilla Cook, Anastasia Krumwiede, Peter Westcott, Emory Wilt, Carrie Wolf, Deb Braun, Richard Brown, Tom Carroll, Bryce Eakin, James Eakin, Rev. Karl Fabrizius, Tim German, Benjamin Gill, Shirley Goeglein, Stan Goeglein, Diane Hauer, Marcia Herrick, Guy Hunter, Adam Lawson, Amen Mikkey, Frank Miller, Tom Rand, Lyle Schultz, Angie Thomas, Leona Winkler.
+Sick and infirm: Linda Arquette, Maria Bartee, Priscilla Cook, Anastasia Krumwiede, Peter Westcott, Emory Wilt, Carrie Wolf, Deb Braun, Richard Brown, Tom Carroll, Bryce Eakin, James Eakin, Rev. Karl Fabrizius, Tim German, Benjamin Gill, Shirley Goeglein, Stan Goeglein, Diane Hauer, Marcia Herrick, Guy Hunter, Adam Lawson, Amen Mikkey, Frank Miller, Tom Rand, Angie Thomas, Leona Winkler.
 Homebound/Nursing Homes: Herb DeWalt, Mike DeWalt, Merrill Hemphill, Robert Kreinheder, Florence Mazzie, Rosalie Savini, Ruth Dille.
 Our Synodical leaders: Matthew Harrison, President; John Denninger, District President.
 The Church’s mission and mercy workers.
 Our nation’s leaders: especially Donald, our president.
-For all women with child: especially Mayu DeWitt, Alissa Eckardt, Amy Payne, Katie Schultz, Heather Smith, and Rachel Wanke.
+For all women with child: especially Alissa Eckardt, Amy Payne, Katie Schultz, Heather Smith, and Rachel Wanke.
 The armed forces: especially Rachel Kent, Jonathan Shaw, and AJ Vogel.